-- Establish an interactive and multi-disciplinary Network to facilitate dissemination of knowledge and exchange of 'state-of-the-art' technology between members of the veterinary (and human) vaccinology communities; - Identify and fund collaborative teams with complementary expertise that through application of novel approaches can effectively address critical 'bottle-necks' in vaccine development for LMICrelevant pathogens; - Advance the development of veterinary vaccines for LMIC-relevant diseases; - Provide the scientific and logistical support for members to secure substantive funding to expand on the preliminary data generated by pump-priming funding; and - Engage with a variety of industry partners, in both developed and LMIC countries, to ensure the sustainable delivery of effective vaccines.
+Establish an interactive and multi-disciplinary Network to facilitate dissemination of knowledge and exchange of 'state-of-the-art' technology between members of the veterinary (and human) vaccinology communities;

+- Identify and fund collaborative teams with complementary expertise that through application of novel approaches can effectively address critical 'bottle-necks' in vaccine development for LMICrelevant pathogens; - Advance the development of veterinary vaccines for LMIC-relevant diseases; - Provide the scientific and logistical support for members to secure substantive funding to expand on the preliminary data generated by pump-priming funding; and - Engage with a variety of industry partners, in both developed and LMIC countries, to ensure the sustainable delivery of effective vaccines.

-Built on the basis of the UK Veterinary Vaccinology Network, the IVVN has to date around 20 industrial and academic partners, and is looking to enlarge its membership.
+Built on the basis of the UK Veterinary Vaccinology Network, the IVVN has to date more than 1,000 members.